3untz/electron-novo/electroncash_plugins/README.rst

-Electron Cash - Plugins
+Electron Novo - Plugins
 =======================

-The plugin system of Electron Cash is designed to allow the development of new features without increasing the core code of Electron Cash.
+The plugin system of Electron Novo is designed to allow the development of new features without increasing the core code of Electron Novo.

-Electron Cash is written in pure python. if you want to add a feature that requires non-python libraries, then it must be submitted as a plugin.
-If the feature you want to add requires communication with a remote server (not an Electron Cash server), then it should be a plugin as well.
+Electron Novo is written in pure python. if you want to add a feature that requires non-python libraries, then it must be submitted as a plugin.
+If the feature you want to add requires communication with a remote server (not an Electron Novo server), then it should be a plugin as well.
 If the feature you want to add introduces new dependencies in the code, then it should probably be a plugin.

-There are two types of plugins supported by Electron Cash.
+There are two types of plugins supported by Electron Novo.
 The first is the internal plugin, currently offered under "Optional Features" in the Tools menu of the QT client.
 The second is the external plugin, which the user has to manually install, currently managed under "Installed Plugins" in the